G. Alice Woolverton, Ph.D.

 -

-I have two grant applications under review that aim to identify pathways - such as risk and protective factors - that connect witnessing discrimination to mental disorders
+I have two grant applications under review that aim to identify pathways - such as risk and protective factors - that connect witnessing distressing online content to mental disorders

 Mental health help-seeking and treatment engagement among young adults is complex